rmcassio/rmcassio/README.md

 <h4>I'm Cassio R. Machado, nice to meet you!</h4>

-- 💻 I’m working on becoming a great developer and I'm currently learning flutter.
+- 💻 I’m working on becoming a great developer and I'm currently working with Flutter and learning Svelte.
 - 📚 I’m studying System Analysis and Development at Uninter.
 - 🎧 Fun fact: I love making electronic music on my free time!